ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter32.md

 “And then, they printed more than one hundred thousand copies and distributed them all over the Yúnmèng territory.

-“Leader Jiāng is extremely concerned about those rumours.”
+“Leader Jiāng is deeply concerned about those rumours.”

 In a low voice, Wèi WúXiàn said, “But no one will believe that those copies are from the original document.”

-He then thought, “Such ingrained prejudice against me cannot be corrected so easily.
+He then thought, “Such ingrained prejudice against me cannot be so easily corrected.
 With my notoriety, no matter what I say or do, people won’t trust me.
 Unfortunately, I have implicated Lán Zhàn in this matter.”

 In a very kind tone, as if he were instructing a junior, Lán XīChén said, “The compensatory agreement is indeed incomplete, and there are some omissions.

 “The authorities deliberately delay the payment and are unwilling to come forward to explain the situation.
-And people tend to believe the rumours.”
+Moreover, people are more inclined to believe the rumours.”

 Rumours are sensational; they are full of drama and excitement.
-Rumours are more interesting than anything else for most people; they dispel their boredom.
+Rumours are more fascinating than anything else for most people; they dispel their boredom.

 <br />&nbsp;
 ... ... ...